Christianlance85/Want2Go/README.md

 - Must be deployed to GitHub Pages

 We chose to create a website that would help people find events nearby to attend.
-Allows users to choose events Nationwide.
+Allows users to choose events nationwide.
 Choose by event or city.
 Also the user can book hotel rooms through a link on our site.
+Uzsers can also use the Google Maps link to find various restaurants.
+This site provides what you need for an amazing night out or for a nice weekend getaway.

 ## API's used(server side)